-Elder Care Services' Information and Referral Counselors are the first line of contact for people needing help or information about aging issues.
+Elder Care Services' Information and Referral Counselors are the first line of contact for people needing help or information about aging issues with specialization in depression, grief and loss, and caregiver support.
 When seniors call, they reach a well-informed, caring person who is committed to answering their questions.
 Some requests fall outside the guidelines of government funded programs; therefore, counselors use and develop resources to "fill the gaps" which include emergency energy assistance, ECS food closet, Farmer's Market Food Coupons, Telephone Reassurance and Adaptive Equipment Loan Program.